spoonapps/docs/doc/quick_start/beginner_tutorial/quick_start.md

 ### Made for Developers

-Spoonium is a fast and easy way to make your applications unbreakable.
+Spoonium is a fast and easy way to build and ship unbreakable applications.

-Deploy any application to any machine without installers, incompatibilities, or breaks.
-With Spoonium, developers can deploy their applications *with their development stacks*, ensuring the application runs as intended wherever it goes.
-End users can pull and run any Spooned application straight from their command prompt, or directly from the web via the [Spoonium Hub](http://spoonium.net/hub).
+With Spoonium, developers can deploy any application to any machine without installers, incompatibilities, or breaks.
+Packaging applications into containers with their dependencies ensures that applications run as intended wherever they go.

 ### Made for QA
-Spoonium gives testers a unique and efficient way to test software and accurately report bugs.
+Spoonium gives testers a unique way to efficiently test software and report bugs.

 Any unit or code-level integration tests can be executed within a container, ensuring the environment used in production is properly tested against.
 Manual testers can pull a container down to their local machine and test against a local copy of the application; they can even run the Spooned application side-by-side against an old version.
 This ensures that testers see the same environment as the developer who will need to reproduce and patch any reported issues.

-For web applications, Spoonium also includes unlimited manual and automated browser testing with every Spoonium plan.
+For web applications, Spoonium also offers unlimited manual and automated browser testing.
 Read more about our [Browser Sandbox](http://spoonium.net/docs#wikiBrowserSandbox) (manual), our [online Selenium Grid](http://spoonium.net/docs#wikiBeginnerTutorial), and our easy integration with [any CI environment](http://spoonium.net/docs#wikiContinuousIntegration).

 ### Made for DevOps

 Spoonium standardizes, simplifies, and speeds up software distribution.

 Containers revolutionize the shipping process.
-By packaging applications and their dependencies into a container, sysadmins can take away the inconsistencies between staging and production environments, allowing their teams to quickly and routinely ship to production.
+By packaging applications and their dependencies into a container, sysadmins take away the inconsistencies between staging and production environments, allowing their teams to quickly and routinely ship to production.

+Additionally, using Spoonium as a deployment standard massively simplifies getting software to end users.
+Instead of cumbersome traditional app packaging and installation with multiple points of failure, end users can launch any Spooned application straight from their command prompt, or directly from the web in one click via the [Spoonium Hub](http://spoonium.net/hub).

 ### Made for open source
 Spoonium is 100% free for public projects.
 [Contact us](http://support.spoonium.net) to verify your open-source project.